kaisdukes/kaisdukes/README.md

 # Why I only focus on three programming languages

-There are many truly incredible and amazing programming languages out there, including but not limited to Rust, Clojure, Go, C++, C#, Ruby and Swift.
+There are many truly incredible programming languages out there, including but not limited to Rust, Clojure, Go, C++, C#, Ruby and Swift.

 Why did I decide to focus on just Java, Python and TypeScript?